Universal Studios Japan with Babies, Toddlers, and Small Kids

 For children who are 92 cm or taller when accompanied by an adult.
 Children 122 cm or taller can ride alone.

-Parent and Toddler Fun Factor: N/A
+Parent and Child Fun Factor: N/A

 Baby, Toddler, and Kid-Friendly Shows at Universal Studios Japan